Old Wheeler Cemetery

 The county faced challenges in the 20th century, including the Great Depression, which resulted in a decline in agricultural productivity.
 However, the discovery of oil and gas reserves brought renewed economic prosperity to the area.
 Today, Wilson County is known for its diverse economy, which includes agriculture, oil and gas production, and manufacturing.
 The region has preserved much of its historical heritage and continues to celebrate its unique cultural and historical significance.

-This timeline provides a condensed summary of the historical journey of Wilson County, Texas.
+This timeline provides a concise overview of the key events in the history of Wilson County, Texas.

 • February 13, 1854 - Wilson County established by the Texas legislature